Disney/Pixar Cars XRS Drag Racing 3-Pack

 3 (three) is a number, numeral and digit.
 It is the natural number following 2 and preceding 4, and is the smallest odd prime number and the only prime preceding a square number.
 It has religious and cultural significance in many societies.

 Pixar Animation Studios, known simply as Pixar (), is an American animation studio based in Emeryville, California, known for its critically and commercially successful computer-animated feature films.
-Since 2006, Pixar has been a subsidiary of Walt Disney Studios, a division of Disney Entertainment, a segment of the Walt Disney Company.
+Pixar is a subsidiary of Walt Disney Studios, a division of Disney Entertainment, a segment of The Walt Disney Company.

 Pixar started in 1979 as part of the Lucasfilm computer division.
 It was known as the Graphics Group before its spin-off as a corporation in 1986, with funding from Apple co-founder Steve Jobs who became its majority shareholder.
 Disney announced its acquisition of Pixar in January 2006, and completed it in May 2006.
 Pixar is best known for its feature films, technologically powered by RenderMan, the company's own implementation of the industry-standard RenderMan Interface Specification image-rendering API.
 The studio's mascot is Luxo Jr., a desk lamp from the studio's 1986 short film of the same name.

-Pixar has produced 28 feature films, starting with Toy Story (1995), which is the first fully computer-animated feature film; its most recent film was Inside Out 2 (2024).
-The studio has also produced many short films.
-As of July 2023, its feature films have earned over $15 billion at the worldwide box office with an average gross of $546.9 million per film.
-Toy Story 3 (2010), Finding Dory (2016), Incredibles 2 (2018), Toy Story 4 (2019) and Inside Out 2 (2024) all grossed over $1 billion and are among the 50 highest-grossing films of all time.
+Pixar has produced 28 feature films, from Toy Story (1995), which is also the first fully computer-animated feature film, to its most recent film, Inside Out 2 (2024), and many short films.
+As of July 2023, its feature films have earned over $15 billion at the worldwide box office with an average gross of $589 million per film.
+Toy Story 3 (2010), Finding Dory (2016), Incredibles 2 (2018), Toy Story 4 (2019) and the aforementioned Inside Out 2 all grossed over $1 billion and are among the 50 highest-grossing films of all time.
 Moreover, 15 of Pixar's films are in the 50 highest-grossing animated films of all time.
-Inside Out 2 is currently the highest grossing animated film of all time.
+Inside Out 2 is currently the highest-grossing animated film of all time.

 Pixar has earned 23 Academy Awards, 10 Golden Globe Awards, and 11 Grammy Awards, along with numerous other awards and acknowledgments.
 Since its inauguration in 2001, eleven Pixar films have won the Academy Award for Best Animated Feature, including Finding Nemo (2003), The Incredibles (2004), Ratatouille (2007), WALL-E (2008), Up (2009), the aforementioned Toy Story 3 and Toy Story 4, Brave (2012), Inside Out (2015), Coco (2017), and Soul (2020).
 Toy Story 3 and Up were also nominated for the Academy Award for Best Picture.